Practice Does Not Make Perfect

 And that goes for whatever you want to excel in, including Medical Coding.

 In medical coding, it’s all about the coding guidelines, rules, and conventions.
 Repetition and applying the right guidelines at the right time are fundamental to becoming an excellent medical coder.

 Therefore, if you practice, practice, and practice some more, applying the right guidelines in the right sequence at the right time, you will be practicing perfectly.

 If you plan to take the CPC certification exam, you can expect to see multiple-choice coding questions on CPT, HCPCS, and ICD-10-CM.
 These questions require your ability to locate the correct code(s) based on coding guidelines, conventions, and instructional notes.
 It is critical that you pay close attention to all the information provided when looking up the correct code in your coding manuals.
 Otherwise, chances are you will assign an incorrect code or you will assign the codes in the wrong order.

 In order to help you strengthen your medical coding skills, I want to share with you my Name That Code! coding exercises.
-I will continue to add new coding exercises on a regular basis.
+And I will continue to add new coding exercises on a regular basis.

 By practicing these coding exercises repeatedly, you will learn how to apply the coding rules correctly and discover the right code(s) quickly and effortlessly.

 So, apply the Perfect Practice Make Perfect advice provided above, and get practicing!

 Success won’t happen overnight, but you will get there!

 - FREE medical coding, terminology, and anatomy exercises, crossword puzzles, reference sheets, and MORE!